-- Loss or limitations of clinical privileges At initial credentialing, Practitioners must disclose all past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges.
+- Loss or Limitations of Clinical Privileges At initial credentialing, Practitioners must disclose all past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges.
 If there is an affirmative response to the related disclosure questions on the application, a detailed response is required from the Practitioner.
-At recredentialing, Practitioners must disclose past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges since the previous credentialing cycle. - Hospital privileges Practitioners must list all current hospital privileges on their credentialing application.
-If the practitioner has current privileges, they must be in good standing. - National Provider Identifier (NPI) Practitioners must have an NPI issued by CMS.
+At recredentialing, Practitioners must disclose past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges at all facilities constructed from the Practitioner has had privileges at all facilities or organizations with which the Practitioner has had privileges since the previous credentialing cycle. - Hospital Privileges Practitioners must list all current hospital privileges on their credentialing application.
+If the Practitioner has current privileges, they must be in good standing.